Download Magisk APK - Latest Version for Android with Magisk Manager App

 Developer: topjohnwu

-How to Install Magisk Manager and Root Android with MagiskSU?
+Guide to Install Magisk Manager and Magisk Root on Android with Custom Recovery

 Initial Preparation

-Important: Backup all device data before proceeding with any step related to this process.
+Important: Back up all device data before proceeding with any step related to this process.

-Step 1: If you have already rooted your device with any other rooting app then first you need to perform a complete Uninstall of that Su Binary.
-Then download Magisk Manager and MagiskSU from the above link.
+Step 1: If you have already rooted your device with any other rooting app, then first, you need to perform a complete removal of that Su Binary.
+Then download the latest version of the Magisk app and Magisk Manager from the above link.

 Important: This app will be compatible only with Android 5.0 or above.
 And those who have Android KitKat use SuperSU instead of Magisk Mask.

-Step 2: Remember to unlock the bootloader and TWRP Custom recovery should be installed in order to perform the rest.
+Step 2: Remember to unlock the bootloader, and TWRP Custom recovery should be installed in order to perform the rest.
 Just search on Google with your device name.

-Step 1: Open the Magisk Manager application, and you will see the uninstall button at the bottom of the home on your device.
+Step 1: Open the Manager application, and you will see the uninstall button at the bottom of the home on your device.
 If you want to unroot the device, then proceed by clicking on the uninstall button.

 Step 2: Next, click on the Complete Uninstall button to remove the Su binary and the modules you have installed.

-Infographics
+Magisk Infographics

-[MagiskHide] Improve process monitor implementation, no longer cause 100% CPU and daemon crashes
+[MagiskHide] Improve process monitor implementation.
+No longer cause 100% CPU and daemon crashes

 [MagiskInit] Support EROFS used in EMUI 9.1